allenhwkim/nextfile.vim/README.md

 nextfile.vim
 ===============

-Vim script to open next file with \n, <leader>n
+Vim script to open next file with `\n`, <leader>n
-You can switch between a class and the class test
+You can switch between a class and the class test, and a model and model test, etc

-If you also set next file more than two files.
+You also can set next file more than two files.
 In example,

     foo.js --> foo_test.js --> foo_controller.js
      ^                                  |